itismyera/7-Zip-zstd/DOC/readme.txt

   - ml64.exe for x64
 You can use ml.exe from Windows SDK for Windows Vista or some later versions.

-There are two ways to compile 7-Zip binaries:
+There are two ways to compile Zipr binaries:
 1) via makefile in command line.
 2) via dsp file in Visual Studio.

 The dsp file compiling can be used for development and debug purposes.
-The final 7-Zip binaries are compiled via makefiles, that provide best optimization options.
+The final Zipr binaries are compiled via makefiles, that provide best optimization options.